- Departments, Programs & Majors

 - Support IU

-If you are interested, don’t delay; some programs are already accepting applications for summer 2013, and others will begin accepting applications soon.
+This page will be updated for 2014 programs as information becomes available.
+Most programs will again be offered again in 2014: please use the 2013 information as a general guide until the new information is posted.
+Most of the programs listed below begin accepting applications in early to mid-November, but a few have an earlier application window.
 Generally the application period will close in January or February, depending on the individual program you are interested in.
 Please visit the individual site for eligibility and application requirements.
 This is by no means an exhaustive list.
 A Google search with the keywords “undergraduate summer research” will bring up these and many other opportunities.

 This is a 10-week experience involving research in the areas of engineering, computer science, mathematics, physics, chemistry, biological/life sciences, environmental science, emergency and incident management, and social sciences.
 The projects are offered at the national research laboratories: Argonne, Idaho, Lawrence Livermore, Los Alamos, Oak Ridge, Pacific Northwest, Sandia, Savannah River; the DHS laboratories: Transportation Security Laboratory; and other research facilities, including Air Force Research Laboratory, and the National Institute of Standards and Technology.